10 Best YouTube Channels for Learning Intermediate Spanish

 Paula organizes her playlists around grammar themes and structures, which is particularly handy for you if you’re following a structured intermediate Spanish program.

-And if you happen to be working on the past tenses in Spanish don’t miss this playlist in the Spanish Past Tense.
+And if you happen to be working on the past tenses in Spanish, don’t miss this playlist on the Spanish Past Tense.
 It will answer all your questions about tricky past tense verbs like hubo vs. había, era vs. fue, and estaba vs. estuvo!

 6.Easy Spanish